Do missionaries eat enough in Congo and Cameroon?

 A Congolese meal

 There are many stores and places to buy food close to the apartments and in the teaching area.
-We would eat lots of sandwiches which is like fast food in Congo and many baguettes which are part of the lingering French influence in Congo.
+We would eat lots of sandwiches which are the fast food in Congo and many baguettes which are part of the lingering French influence in Congo.
+The fresh baguettes are so good, even better than the ones in Paris.

 A delicious sandwich we bought across the street from our apartment